hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_rules.md

             <td>EXTENSION_ANY_ORDER</td>
             <td>matcher</td>
             <td>
                Matches extensions of resources in any order.
-Matches are made if atleast the two resources shares atleast one extensions that have the same URL and value.
+Matches are made if both resources share at least one extensions that have the same URL and value.
             </td>
             <td></td>
         </tr>